Rakesh9100/CalcDiverse/Calculators/Basic-Calculator/README.md

 ## Description :-

 This calculator will help you calculate your basic arithmetic calculations.
 This is your user friendly basic calculator.
 It has added functionality of switching between dark and light mode.
 It has a modern design with a simple and easy to use interface.
+Best for your daily use.

 ## Tech Stack :-